 - Students on elective leave of absence may not transfer credit for courses taken elsewhere during their leave.
-In rare circumstances, such as medical leave of absence, and with written approval of the Dean’s Office prior to the leave, students may be allowed to transfer a limited number of courses.
+In rare circumstances, such as medical leave of absence, and with written approval of the Dean’s Office prior to the leave, students may be allowed to transfer a limited number of credits.

-- Students who are suspended or granted a leave of absence are not active students, and are therefore not permitted to reside in university housing, participate in student activities, use university facilities or services, or be on campus except when expressly permitted by the Dean’s Office.
-Students who do not adhere to this policy will be in violation of the Code of Student Conduct and may jeopardize their ability to be reinstated as an active student in the university.
+- Students who are suspended or granted a leave of absence are not active students, and are therefore not permitted to reside in University housing, participate in student activities, use University facilities or services, or be on campus except when expressly permitted by the Dean’s Office.
+Students who do not adhere to this policy will be in violation of the Code of Student Conduct and may jeopardize their ability to be reinstated as an active student in the University.